aRandomMenno/MyPYGameTest/README.md

 ## TODO

-- [X] Randomly generated rooms (partial: rooms are pretty ugly!)
+- [ ] make enemies spawn
-- [ ] Room completion... making you a little faster every time
+- [ ] player has 'gun'
+- [ ] make them move towards player and kill them on contact
-- [ ] Add sprites for the background, player and walls
+- [ ] Add sprites for the background, player and enemies
-- [ ] Add music with no copyright
+- [ ] Make some music